tethysplatform/tethys/docs/installation/production/installation.rst

 ..
 Note::

-    SSL works on port 443, hence the server block abouve listens on 443 instead of 80
+    SSL works on port 443, hence the server block above listens on 443 instead of 80

 Geoserver SSL
 -------------

 A secured server can only communicate with other secured servers.
 Therefore to allow the secured Tethys Portal to communicate with Geoserver, the latter needs to be secured as well.
-To do this, place the following location block   within your server block.
+To do this, add the following location at the end of your server block.
 ::

     server {